Apollo Server 2 is officially end-of-life as of 22 October 2023.

 Operation context

-When initializing context for a or mutation, you usually extract HTTP headers and other request metadata from the req object provided to the context function.
+When initializing context for a query or mutation, you usually extract HTTP headers and other request metadata from the req object provided to the context function.

 For subscriptions, you extract this metadata from the connection object instead.
 This object adheres to the ExecutionParams interface.